kolenaIO/kolena/docs/metrics/iou.md

 ---
-description: Learn about intersection over union, and how to use IoU for ML evaluation
+description: How to calculate and interpret IoU to for computer vision tasks
 ---

 # Intersection over Union (IoU)